Polymorphic PtBi2: Growth, structure and superconducting properties: Introduction

 In recent years \ce{PtBi2} attracted a lot of attention from scientific community as one of the members of TSM family, which together with report of superconductivity in the system~\cite{alekseevski1953} makes it an attractive candidate for topological superconductivity.
 It crystallizes in 4 polymorphic modifications~\cite{okamoto1991bi}: $\delta$, that could be formed by peritectic reaction at 660\degC{}, which is thermodynamically stable down to 640\degC{}.
 Temperature range of 420--640\degC{} corresponds to the $\gamma$-modification~\cite{zhu1, okamoto1991bi}, in between 270\degC{} and 420\degC{} $\beta$-modification is thermodynamically favorable with final polymorphic transition into the $\alpha$-modification at the temperature around 270\degC{}~\cite{okamoto1991bi, bar}.

 Two of these modifications, $\beta$ (cubic, usually referred as pyrite-type) and $\gamma$ (hexagonal, referred as trigonal below) were recently shown to exhibit interesting physical properties.
-Pyrite-type \ce{PtBi2} shows extremely large unsaturated magnetoresistance, superseding the values demonstrated by \ce{WTe2}~\cite{gao2017extremely}, have been proposed to host Dirac fermions~\cite{PhysRevB.91.205128}.
+Pyrite-type \ce{PtBi2} (space group $Pa\bar{3}$) shows extremely large unsaturated magnetoresistance, superseding the values demonstrated by \ce{WTe2}~\cite{gao2017extremely}, have been proposed to host Dirac fermions~\cite{PhysRevB.91.205128}.
 Further multiband superconductivity with perfect electron-hole compensation under high pressure was reported~\cite{PhysRevMaterials.2.054203}.
-Trigonal polymorph also shows large magnetoresistance~\cite{triclinMR}, however, no superconductivity was reported for this modification.
+Pyrite-type \ce{PtBi2} was reported to host a sixfold fermion near the Fermi level, with confirmation from ARPES~\cite{2020arXiv200608642T}.
+Trigonal polymorph is an example of layred van der Waals material, namely 2D layers of covalently bound \ce{Pt} and \ce{Bi} are held together weakly, which makes this system a promising candidate for thickness depended studies due to ease of exfoliation.
+This modification also shows large magnetoresistance~\cite{triclinMR}, however, no superconductivity was reported for this modification.
 There are different reports on theoretical band structure of trigonal \ce{PtBi2}: some reports assume centrosymmetric space group $P\bar{3}$~\cite{thirupathaiah2018,yao2016,xu2016}, while in the ref.~\cite{yao2016} non-centrosymmetric space group $P31m$ was assumed.
+Both structure variations were reported previously with the same lattice parameters: $a=6.57$\,\AA{}, $c=6.16$\,\AA{} for $P\bar{3}$~\cite{bar} (ICSD \textnumero{}58847) and $a=6.573$\,\AA{}, $c=6.167$\,\AA{} for $P31m$~\cite{kaiser} (ICSD \textnumero{}428088), images of reported structures are presented on fig.~\ref{structure} for clarity.
+In $P\bar{3}$ model \ce{Pt} atoms are laid out in a corrugated triangular lattice, with every \ce{Pt} atom coordinated by 6 atoms of \ce{Bi}, while in $P31m$ model \ce{Pt} position shifted towards the $3$ axis to complete the \ce{Pt} outer shell to magic number $18e^-$, which results in further deformation of \ce{PtBi6} octahedra and corrugation of Bi layers.

-Both structure variations were reported previously with the same lattice parameters: $a=6.57$\,\AA{}, $c=6.16$\,\AA{} for $P\bar{3}$\,\cite{bar} and $a=6.573$\,\AA{}, $c=6.167$\,\AA{} for $P31m$\,\cite{kaiser}.
-Trigonal modification of \ce{PtBi2} was predicted to host Dirac fermions while described in space group $P\bar{3}$~\cite{thirupathaiah2018} or Weyl fermions and triply-degenerate point while described in $P31m$ space group due to absence of spatial inversion symmetry.
+Trigonal modification of \ce{PtBi2} was predicted to host Dirac fermions while described in space group $P\bar{3}$~\cite{thirupathaiah2018} or Weyl fermions and triply-degenerate point while described in $P31m$ space group due to absence of spatial inversion symmetry~\cite{Gao2018}, so distinction between the two is crucial for further investigation of physical properties of the material.
 This, together with the fact that predicted triply-degenerate points are near the Fermi level~\cite{Gao2018}, makes trigonal \ce{PtBi2} an interesting material for probing the properties of such fermionic excitations.